Electric Bike Frequently Asked Questions

 What is Pedal-Assist?

 The Pedal-Assist Mode (PAS) operates when you are pedaling the bike and progressively adds electrical power to the motor.
 The faster you pedal, the more power is applied.
 PAS mode significantly increases battery range as compared with using the throttle alone.
 This mode can be turned on and off by a switch on the handle bars, or turning off the key to the off position.
-All our bikes come equipped with PAS.
+All our bikes are equipped with PAS.

 Can electric bikes be ridden with the electric assistance off?